ralsina/clusterhat-saltstack/README.md

 **Caveats:** you may run into trouble in some spots because the ssh key for that host may have changed, handle accordingly.

+## Accessing the services

+Some services need nothing special because they are unique.
+For example, we are using [CoreDns](https://coredns.io/) to provide DNS.
+We are not going to run two of those so they are exposed in port 53 UDP and that's it.

+On the other hand, some services have overlap.
+Specially websites.

+For those, we use hostnames.
+For example, for gitea it's `gitea.cluster` and for traefik it's `traefik.cluster`.

+Then, CoreDns will make ANY `whatever.cluster` point to the cluster's external IP address, so it should just work.

+However, this means you need to make your computer use the cluster as your DNS server, or setup a bunch of host entries in your computer.
+Sorry, no idea how to make this simpler yet.